ECO-Qube/capi-gce-demo/gcp/README-automated.md

   > scheduling-dev-mgmt.yaml
 ```

-Add ConfigMap and the relative ClusterResourceSet resources to install the CNI automatically.
+Next, add Calico's ConfigMap and the relative ClusterResourceSet resource to install the CNI automatically.

 Apply config